enwikipedia-acc/waca/INSTALLING.md

 # Basic information

-You'll need to import the database, and create a config.local.inc.php file.
+You'll need to import the database, and create a config.local.inc.php file (see below).
+The database schema files can be found in the sql/ subdirectory, or a single-file dump can be found here: https://jenkins.stwalkerster.co.uk/job/waca-database-build/

 # XAMPP setup